crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 # service_intentions (funktionaleAngebotsbeschreibungen)
 This is a list.
 Each item in the list is an individual _service_intention_.
 A _service_intention_ describes a specific train to be run.
 In particular, it specifies **all requirements** that the scheduler needs to observe when planning this particular train.
 These requirements can be of the following type:
-* earliest allowed departure at certain points
+* earliest allowed time at certain points
-* latest desired arrival at certain points
+* latest desired time at certain points
 * commercial stops to be observed, including minimum stopping time at these stops
 * connections to other trains (i.e. _service_intentions_), including minimum transfer time

+See the subsection on [section_requirements](#section-requirement-abschnittsvorgabe)below

 ## service intention (funktionaleAngebotsbeschreibung)
 An individual _service_intention_ consists of